staazmeister/professional-README-Generator/README.md

 # Professional README Generator
 Week 9 Homework
 This week's project was to build a command-line application that generates a README file utilizing the node index.js command.
-This app should assist user's in speading less time on their README.md file and more time working on their project.
+This app should assist user's in spending less time on their README.md file and more time working on their project.

 ## User Story (provided in the homework instructions)